 Source of income.
 Scholarships, fellowship grants, grants, prizes and awards made by domestic sources are generally treated as income from sources within the United States.
-However, see Nonresident alien recipient, next.
+However, see Activities outside the United States, next.
 Those made by foreign sources are treated as income from foreign sources.

-Nonresident alien recipient.
+Activities outside the United States.
 Scholarships, fellowship grants, grants, targeted grants, and achievement awards received by nonresident aliens for activities conducted outside the United States are treated as foreign source income.